microsoft/api-extractor.com-website/pages/messages/ae-setter-with-docs.md

 ## How to fix

 Remove the doc comment from the setter.
-Describe both options in the getter doc comment:
+Describe both options in the getter's doc comment:

 ```ts
 /**